annnhuang/annnhuang.github.io/_projects/proj_vr_prox.md

 ---
 layout: project
-title: 'Investigating Proxemics Behaviors Towards Individuals, Pairs, and Groups in Virtual Reality'
+title: 'Investigating proxemics behaviors towards individuals, pairs, and groups in virtual reality'
-caption: A study showing consistent interpersonal distances are maintained by the users regardless of social configurations, which offer insights for designers to create more intuitive and social-aware virtual environments
+caption: A study showing that interpersonal distances are maintained by the users regardless of social configurations, which offer insights for designers to create more intuitive and social-aware virtual environments
 description: >

 date: 8 May 2024